What we’re doing at Epilepsy Toronto

 Information about COVID-19

 Keeping informed about the virus is key to preventing it’s spread.
-Below are some helpful resources with up-to-date information about the virus and tips on how to help prevent its spread.
+Below are some helpful resources and up-to-date information about the virus and tips on how to help prevent its spread.

 Epilepsy Toronto’s Webinar Series